 Anycubic Photon DLP 3D Printer – Great Resin Printer at a Great Price

-This is the latest printer from Anycubic and has just been released.
+This is Anycubic’s first DLP resin printer.
 Anycubic is expecting the price of the Photon to be $438 plus shipping (a bit over $100 to the US).
 This is a DLP style resin printer like the FLSUN -S Complete, Wanhao D7 or Micromake L2.
 The build volume is 115mm x 65mm x 155mm.
-It also comes with a color screen to interface with it.
+It also comes with a color touch screen to interface with it.

 - You can order the Anycubic Photon from AliExpress.